Fighter's History: Other appearances in media

+A crossover game with the Fatal Fury series, Garou Densetsu vs. Fighter's History Dynamite, was released on 27 July 2000 for mobile phones.

 Outside of the Fighter's History series, Makoto Mizoguchi became prominent when he appeared in several other video games.
 He appeared in the Sega Saturn and Sony PlayStation versions of Data East's 1995 Water Margin-based fighting arcade game, Outlaws Of The Lost Dynasty as an extra character.
 The Sega Saturn version is known outside Japan as Dark Legend.
 He and Liu Yungmie later appeared in its Japan-exclusive semi-sequel, titled Suiko Enbu: Fuuun Saiki.
 Five years after Data East went out of business while giving their video game rights to G-Mode, Paon, WorkJam and Crea-tech, SNK Playmore signed a deal with G-Mode to use their characters from the Fighter's History series in two SNK Playmore titles.
 Makoto Mizoguchi became the only character from the Fighter's History series that appeared as a special guest character in an upgrade to KOF: Maximum Impact 2 titled KOF: Maximum Impact Regulation A, to promote the Japan-exclusive cell phone game specifically featuring the cast of Fatal Fury Special and Karnov's Revenge titled Garou Densetsu vs. Fighter's History Dynamite.
 Makoto Mizoguchi also appeared in Joe & Mac Returns as one of the enemies in the game, and as a hidden character in Kenka Bancho: Badass Rumble.
 In the 1998 film The Replacement Killers, a Fighter's History arcade cabinet appears along with several other arcade cabinets.
 Liu Feilin was added in Night Slashers: Remake.